Digitale Events

 which reflects our current project/collaboration

-which is currently giving you a lot of joy
+what is currently giving you a lot of joy

-When is it particularly good?
+When is it particularly suitable?

-– Participants should (personally) get to know each other better
+– Participants should get to know each other better (personally).

 – Participants should be challenged